HubBox Software Development Kit (SDK) Integration

 document.querySelector('#shipping-postcode').value = collectPointData.address.postcode || '';

-// Trigger change events if your checkout requires it for validation/updates
+// Trigger change events if your checkout requires them for validation/updates

 document.querySelector('#shipping-postcode').dispatchEvent(new Event('change', { bubbles: true }));